Holding 52 helium balloons, magician David Blaine floats over Arizona desert

-Blaine is wearing a harness and is holding 52 helium-filled balloons.
-He is hoping to reach an altitude of 18,000.
+Blaine was wearing a harness and held 52 helium-filled balloons.
+He reached above his projected altitude of 18,000 feet.

 He didn't even put his parachute on until he was approximately halfway up!